Skip to main content

 Fullstack SDK

-A fullstack SDK combines the frontend-only SDK and backend-only SDK into one.
+A fullstack SDK combines the and into one.
 A fullstack SDK is necessary for frameworks that support multiple rendering strategies (SSR, SSG, etc.), middleware, data fetching, and more.
 Examples of such frameworks would be Next.js or Rails.

 Expected features

-• User only needs to provide their publishable key and secret key
+• User only needs to provide their and

 • User only needs to adjust one or two files to add Clerk to their app (e.g. adding Clerk to the configuration file of that framework)